-Comments that were received from the Council have been addressed.
+Comments that were received from the Council on October 23, 2017 have been addressed.
 To date, CIR has not received the data that the Panel needs (stated in report Discussion) in order to arrive at a conclusion on the safety of Polyaminopropyl Biguanide in cosmetic products.